 N/A

 Yes; the jurisdictional threshold varies according to the relevant procedure, and has fairly recently expanded following the end of the Brexit transition period.
-There are a variety of ways for a foreign debtor to access the jurisdiction, including e.g. by shifting the company’s center of main interests (COMI) to the UK.
+There are a variety of ways for a foreign debtor to access the jurisdiction, including e.g. by shifting the company’s COMI to the UK.

-How are groups of companies treated on the restructuring or insolvency of one of more members of that group?
+How are groups of companies treated on the restructuring or insolvency of one or more members of that group?
 Is there scope for cooperation between office holders?
+For EU countries only: Have there been any changes in the consideration granted to groups of companies following the transposition of Directive 2019/1023?

 Under English law, each company in a corporate group is treated as a single entity and its directors are required to consider the interests of creditors in relation to that particular company (rather than the group as a whole).
 Unlike in Chapter 11, we do not have a formal concept of group proceedings / joint debtors, or substantive consolidation.
 However, the commercial reality is that what is beneficial for a group is often beneficial for each individual company, and there is scope for co-ordination between affiliated entities.